Alimemon04/telco-churn-analysis-dashboard/README.md

 ##  Project Structure

-* /dashboard/ – Final dashboard PDFs and Looker Studio screenshots
+* dashboard – Final dashboard PDFs and Looker Studio screenshots

-* /data/ – Cleaned and grouped CSVs used for visualizations
+* data – Cleaned and grouped CSVs used for visualizations

-* /excel/ – Google Sheet / Excel workbook containing cleaning steps and pivot tables
+* excel – Google Sheet / Excel workbook containing cleaning steps and pivot tables

-* /screenshots/ – Image exports of dashboard and chart visuals
+* screenshots – Image exports of dashboard and chart visuals

-* /sql/ – SQL scripts used for data cleaning and transformation
+* sql – SQL scripts used for data cleaning and transformation

 * README.md – Project overview and documentation